 Future gravity mains were added to the hydraulic model to route the flows from the new growth areas into the existing collection system where required.
 These sewers were located using ground slope information derived from U.S. Geological Survey elevation contours and are intended to provide the general feasibility of collection system routing alternatives (gravity sewers versus lift stations).
-The actual location of future sewers will be based on future development design plans that are subject to City approval.
-Future sewers were added in the following areas as shown on Figure ES-5:
+The actual location of future sewers were added in the following areas as shown on Figure ES-5: